luanths/notes/_posts/2020-08-29-abstractions.md

 way to build its dependencies.
 In the paper, this is called a "task description".

-A build system is an implementation of a function that takes a task description and uses it to update a persistent key-value store.
+A build system implements a function that takes a task description and uses it to update a persistent key-value store.
 The rest of the paper compares different build systems viewed in this way.

 ## Incremental state machines and the arrow calculus

-[Bonsai][bonsai] is an OCaml web framework developed by Jane Street based on the idea of components as incremental state machines.
+[Bonsai][bonsai] is an OCaml web framework developed at Jane Street based on the idea of components as incremental state machines.

 [bonsai]: https://github.com/janestreet/bonsai